SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

 layout: page
 title: Drawing to Learn Abstract Science
 description: Research conducted as an undergraduate at the University of California, San Diego at the LIME Lab.
-img: assets/img/kelly-sikkema-Kl1gC0ve620-unsplash.jpg
+img: assets/img/13.jpg
-importance: 1
+importance: 2
-category: work
+category: Academic
 related_publications: true
 ---